shoebappa/vagrant-meteor-windows/readme.md

 ## Changelog

+12/8/2014 - Update for Meteor 1.0.0, Vagrant 1.6.5, and Trusty64.  `mrt` support changed from the default to just run the `meteor` command.
+Also confirmed same setup works on OS X.

 6/2/2014 - After a few months of not supporting the latest vagrant due to some changes and uncertainty with the vagrant-berkshelf plugin.
 It seems at least for now I've gotten this working with the Latest Vagrant, Virtual Box, and Vagrant Berkshelf Plugin.
 Note that the --provision is no longer require because of the `run: "always"` support.

 2/16/2014 - Changed the symlinked directory from {app}/.meteor to {app}/.meteor/local to help with version control.
 Thanks @mmucklo for the pull request.
 Made configurable with `:meteor_windows => :mount_directory`.
 This change may break existing apps, so you could set that back to `.meteor`.